The Strategic Heart of Scotland

 As time went by, this prominent Stirling rock became a stronghold for those who lived on its summit.

-The warrior Celts planted a hill fort there, for this was an area of bitter warfare between rival tribes, each seeking to control the hill which dominated the river valley and its shallow crossing points.
+The warrior Celts planted a hill fort there.
+This was an area of bitter warfare between rival tribes.
+Each tribe seeking to control the hill which dominated the river valley and its shallow crossing points.

 The Wolf - legend

 When Stirling was under Anglo-Saxon sway, according to a 9th-century legend, it was attacked by Danish invaders.